COACHE Faculty Job Satisfaction Survey

 About the COACHE Faculty Survey

-In February 2025, Penn State will launch the Collaborative on Academic Careers in Higher Education (COACHE) Faculty Satisfaction Survey, a national survey administered by the Harvard Graduate School of Education.
+In February 2025, Penn State launched the Collaborative on Academic Careers in Higher Education (COACHE) Faculty Satisfaction Survey, a national survey administered by the Harvard Graduate School of Education.
 This effort is sponsored by the Office of the Provost in partnership with University Faculty Senate.

 The COACHE survey was chosen because of its excellent reputation and record of success.
 COACHE conducts the Faculty Satisfaction Survey at hundreds of institutions nationwide and it is an effective tool that will help us identify areas of strength, and for improvement, in the experience we offer our faculty members.
 It will also help us understand how we perform in key areas relative to our peers.